-On-line Course Components: This class has a significant on-line component.
-You are expected to check Blackboard and your email several times a week for informational updates.
-This is a paperless course and assignments are only accepted via Blackboard in Word or PDF formats.
+Online Course Components: This class has a significant on-line component.
+You are expected to check Canvas and read your email several times a week for informational updates.
+Assignments will only be accepted online in Canvas.

 Late Work Policy: Just as it can be career-damaging in the workplace to miss deadlines, late work is generally not accepted.
-If you must miss a class, please ensure you still submit your assignment on time in Blackboard.
+If you must miss a class, please ensure you still submit your assignment on time in Canvas.
 I understand that sometimes things happen to inhibit your ability to complete assignments (work, personal matters, etc.) This is why every student gets one "mulligan"/"get out of jail free card"/"late pass" - which means I will accept one late homework assignment from you without penalty as long as it is turned in within a week of the due date.
 This cannot be used to submit any business plan section or the final business plan late.
 Everything else needs to be turned in on time or it will not be accepted.
-(To be clear, this is not a class you can routinely skip and just submit your assignments in Blackboard.
-As noted, missing more than 2 classes in the semester is a condition for being dropped from the class.)
+(To be clear, this is not a class you can routinely skip and just submit your assignments in Canvas.
+As noted, missing more than 2 classes in the semester will result in being dropped from the class.)